Meet Our Hosts Rodney and Jann

 Rodney Miller was born and raised on a farm in the Benton, Illinois area, where agriculture was a way of life.
 He now lives in Ocilla, Georgia with his wife Kendra.
 They have three children and one granddaughter.
 He is an avid collector of antique tractors and equipment.
 Rodney still maintains a 1,000-acre row crop operation in the Benton, Illinois area, and a small operation in Georgia, as well as owning/operating a large corn maze in the Atlanta metro area.

-Carl has been a friend of the Muscular Dystrophy Association for 24 years.
+Carl has been a friend of the Muscular Dystrophy Association for nearly 30 years.
 After co-hosting the MDA Labor Day Telethon in Los Angeles for eight years, she was chosen by Jerry Lewis as a national co-host in 1996.
+Jann remained a national co-host for nearly 20 years.
 2012 marked her 17th year on the coast-to-coast broadcast.
 She has also served on the national board of directors, and as a national vice president.
 MDA has recognized her contributions with the Directors’ Award and the Paragon Award.

 Jann is a graduate of the University of Missouri’s School of Journalism.
 She says that her favorite and best title is that of “Mom”.
 She has two children, Katherine and Matthew.